Swativbhat/Metropolitan-City-Design/README.md

 # Metropolitan-City-Design
-A C-based interactive console application to explore the city of Mysore!
+Mysore Metro & City Connectivity System is a console-based C application that imagines the city of Mysore as having its own metro transportation system and interconnected city locations

 # Features
 - Read and display Mysore city information from places.txt